chicodes/beeproger-todo-frontend/README.md

 ### PS:

-This frontend is also accessible remotely through th link below:
+This frontend is also accessible remotely through the link below:

 https://todos-codes.netlify.app/